wakululuu/tp/docs/UserGuide.md

 Example:
 * `role-delete 3` Deletes the 3rd role shown in the role list.

+### Show the list of available workers for a particular shift and role: `worker-avail`

+Show the list of workers who are available for a particular shift under a particular role.

+Format: `worker-avail SHIFT_INDEX r/ROLE`

+* Show a list of available workers who can work as the specified `ROLE` for the shift at the specified `SHIFT_INDEX`.
+  The index refers to the index number shown in the displayed shift list.
+The shift index **must be a positive integer** i.e. 1, 2, 3, …​
+* `ROLE` must be a valid role that has already been added to the list of approved roles.
+See `role-add`.

+Example:
+* `worker-avail 4 r/Chef` Show a list of available workers who can work as chefs for the 4th shift shown in the shift list.

 ### Assigning a worker to a role in a shift: `assign`